-In part 1 we looked at writing PLC programs to control a traffic light using discrete bits and then using timed sequencing using indirect addressing.
-We will now look at how we can use indirect addressing for inputs as well as output to control the sequence in the program.
+In part 1, we looked at writing PLC programs to control a traffic light using discrete bits and timed sequencing using indirect addressing.
+We will now look at how we can use indirect addressing for inputs and output to control the sequence in the program.

 This site contains a video of the three cylinders and the sequence required.

 This program will have the following inputs.
-Even thought no sensors are mounted on the cylinders, it is best to have sensor inputs when the cylinder is extended (out) and retracted (in)
+Even though no sensors are mounted on the cylinders, it is best to have sensor inputs when the cylinder is extended (out) and retracted (in)

 Cylinder 1 In – X1

 Cylinder 2 In – X3

 Cylinder 3 Out – X6

 Start PB NO – X7